 - The amount and type of sweetener is optional.
 I use 1/3 cup of honey, however, you could use brown sugar or maple syrup.
 If you want to use a low calorie sweetener, then add it after fermenting.

-Keywords: probiotic, healthy, catsup, vegan, gluten free
+Keywords: probiotic, healthy, catsup, red sauce, vegan, gluten free, low sugar, refined sugar free, summer, fall

-Whole Tomato Variation
+Whole Tomato Ketchup

 Make whole tomato ketchup in September when tomatoes are abundant.
 It takes about 2 hours to cook the tomatoes down, so it’s a good thing to do while you watch a movie.